muhweziasaph/zentrix-internship-2025/Internship-week-5/README.md

 This is my fifth week  internship GitHub repository
 # its about Backend Development with Node.js, Express, and MongoDB
 ## Project
-CRUD API for Blog or Contacts Management Application
+CRUD API for bookstore Application
 ## Objectives
 - Learn backend development fundamentals with Node.js.
 - Build RESTful API endpoints using Express.js.